msmctech/beautiful-jekyll/_posts/2021-01-01-livepeer-stake-25usd.md

 *Originally Published on October 24, 2020*

+*Update: January 24, 2021: This is working.
+My original stake is on track for c.10% annual return, and the value of the coins themselves are going up.
+So, somewhere along the way, my miniscule offering to the world of decentralised transcoding has helped to transcode some video.*

 # LivePeer staking LinkedIn article

-Mapping to devid.eth

 I'm fascinated by how decentralised technologies and their possibilities will change the future of broadcast.
 This tech is still way out there from wide adoption, at least in the broadcast industry.
 As always, broadcast can be a bit slow to adopt!

 Five years ago, 'cloud' was still an uncertainty.
 No further comment required.
 Will it be the same with decentralised tech and blockchain?
 My guess is a firm yes.
 So I'm exploring and doing my best to understand.

 *Let's cover some disclaimers: I have no affiliation with LivePeer or any other organisation mentioned here.
 I am definitely no expert on any of this.
 This is certainly not a recommendation of investment or any other form of recommendation.
 It's just me sharing an experiment because I'm curious, and I hope it might trigger some discussion.*

 ### What is LivePeer?